mad654/php-event-store/README.md

 So instead of changing your member variables directly, you will use events for this, like shown in `switchLightOn`

 ### Some better way by composition a generic state object?
-But will loos property hints in ide
+But will loos property hints in ide and don't see how to track child objects state

 ```php
 class Lighter implements EventStreamEmitter